-It will also support the globally agreed goal to limit global warming to less than 2°C above pre-industrial levels, as well as giving regard to science-based reduction targets and the policy and market mechanisms necessary to assist in achieving greenhouse gas (GHG) reductions.
+It will also support the globally agreed goal to limit global warming to less than 2°C, striving for 1.5°C above pre-industrial levels, as well as giving regard to science-based reduction targets and the policy and market mechanisms necessary to assist in achieving greenhouse gas (GHG) reductions.

 An effective international agreement should assist in providing business with the certainty and frameworks it needs to scale up global investment in low carbon technologies and infrastructure and lead to the creation of significant new business opportunities.

 We believe the financial sector has an important role to play in assisting the transition to a low carbon economy, through both the energy we purchase directly and through financing.
 This transition however, needs to take place in a considered and balanced manner, supported by a stable policy environment that can underpin the transition and provide investment certainty over time.

 In recognition of the role we can play in supporting the transition to a low carbon economy that limits global warming to less than 2°C, NAB has adopted three “We Mean Business” Coalition climate change commitments1.
 In addition, we have made further commitments that demonstrate our intention to continue to take a leadership role through how we source energy for our operations and support our customers through financing activities.

 1. Undertake financing activities of AUD $70 billion over the ten years to September 2025 to help address climate change and support the transition to a low carbon economy

 In the 2019 financial year, the Group reviewed its Climate Change Strategy and increased its environmental finance commitment to support green infrastructure, capital markets and asset finance from $20 billion to $35 billion (taking the Group’s total environmental finance commitment from $55 billion to $70 billion by 2025).
 This commitment was previously increased in 2017 from $18 billion by 2022 to $55 billion by 2025) and now includes: